 The commission generally meets at 10 a.m. on the third Thursday each month in the South Meeting Room of the McNease Convention Center, 501 Rio Concho Drive.
 Agendas are posted on this website and at City Hall, 72 W. College Ave.

-The Design & Historic Review Commission consists of seven members appointed by the City Council, each of whom may serve up to two consecutive terms.
+The Design & Historic Review Commission consists of seven members appointed by the City Council.
 Ex-officio members include the Planning Manager, Historic Preservation Officer and Building Official.

 - Henry Schmidt